arduino/docs-content/content/hardware/02.uno/carriers/uno-breakout-carrier/tutorials/01.user-manual/content.md

 ## Audio

-The UNO Breakout Carrier exposes the full audio signal set from the UNO Q's JMISC connector through the J14 and J15 headers.
+The UNO Breakout Carrier exposes the full audio signal set from the UNO Q's JMISC connector through the J14 header.
 These signals originate from the Qualcomm® QRB2210 microprocessor (MPU) and its associated audio subsystem.

 The available audio interfaces on the carrier are as follows: